anon-blue/anon.blue/README.txt

-   we usrg to dteM of a fiture of of frie ss before you startedthe b
+   we usrg to dteM of a fiture of of frie ss before you startedthe beginnibg of the end